divs1210/functional-core-async/README.md

 ## Differences from `core.async`
 - `>!` and `<!` are implemented as functions and play nicely with the rest of Clojure
 - `>!!` and `<!!` don't exist - the single bang versions work outside `go` blocks too
-- `go` blocks (lightweight 'threads') are multiplexed over a single actual thread (don't make blocking calls inside them - use `future`s instead)
+- `go` blocks (lightweight 'threads') are multiplexed over a single JVM thread

 ## Usage